 Job Location/Working Conditions/ Equipment

-Use the checklist on the job description template to indicate where work is performed, i.e., office, laboratory, several different facilities, etc., and describe physical surroundings in which incumbent works.
+Use the checklist on the job description template to indicate where work is performed, i.e., office, laboratory, several different facilities, etc., and describe the physical surroundings in which the incumbent works.
 Consider if any extraordinary conditions exist and include any physical requirements of the job and equipment used.

 Footnote